-New Jersey Health Insurance Market Preservation Act is a continuation of the federal Affordable Care Act provision, requiring every New Jersey resident to obtain health insurance or make a Shared Responsibility Payment (SRP).
+New Jersey Health Insurance Market Preservation Act is a continuation of the federal Affordable Care Act provision, requiring every New Jersey resident to obtain health insurance, have a valid exemption, or make a Shared Responsibility Payment (SRP).

 By encouraging more residents to purchase health care, New Jersey’s health insurance market will remain stable and provide more affordable rates for coverage.